Who Really Cut Off Van Gogh's Ear? - Ripley's Believe It or Notcast Episode 015

 Ripley's Cartoon of the Day

 Robert Ripley began the Believe It or Not! cartoon in 1918.
-Today, Kieran Castaño is the eighth artist to continue the legacy of illustrating the world's longest-running syndicated cartoon!
+Today, it continues uninterrupted as the world’s longest-running syndicated cartoon.